lsuxrstudio/xrstudioguides/unreal-base-setup/README.md

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

-### Add Title
+### Setting Up

 <sub>[previous](../) • [home](../README.md#user-content-gms2-background-tiles--sprites---table-of-contents) • [next](../)</sub>

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

-How to create an Unreal project from scratch in Unreal 4.27 for an in camera virual production using LSU's equipment.
+How to create an Unreal project from scratch in Unreal 4.27 for an in-camera virual production using LSU's equipment in their XR lab in room 1001 at the DMC.
 UE5 is still in Beta and has not ported over the virutal production capablities from UE4 yet.

 <br>